Dym077/Numbers-game/README.md

 - For this game I chose the font "silkscreen", a Google font which was designed by Jason Kottke.
 This font has a very retro-styled character to it, which brings to mind old computer games from the 80's.

 ### Layout
+- The layout of the page is divided into the following sections:
+* Game section
+* Score section

 ### Wireframes
 - All wireframes were made with pen and paper.